 where $ X_{m,n;[g]}^{p,c_1}(\tau), X_{m,n;[g]}^{{p+1},c_2}(\tau)$ represents the vector of task scheduling for the offsprings, and the single task scheduling $\overline{x}_{m,n;[g]}^{{p,\left \langle j \right \rangle,c_1}}(\tau)$ and $\overline{x}_{m,n;[g]}^{{p+1,\left \langle j \right \rangle,c_2}}(\tau)$ are the $j^\text{th}$ elements of these vectors.

-$\bullet$ \textit{Mutation enhancement.} For the newly generated offspring $c_1$ and $c_2$ in (24) and (25), we further expand the solution space for each particle by applying mutation operations: whether these offsprings also undergo mutation is determined by a mutation rate $\varphi$.
+$\bullet$ \textit{Mutation enhancement.} For the newly generated offspring $c_1$ and $c_2$ in \eqref{28} and \eqref{29}, we further expand the solution space for each particle by applying mutation operations: whether these offsprings also undergo mutation is determined by a mutation rate $\varphi$.
 Nevertheless, a constant $\varphi$ is less flexible and cannot accommodate different exploration needs across various search stages.
-Therefore, we define an adaptive mutation rate based on the number of iterations $\tau$, i.e., $\varphi(\tau)=\frac{\varphi_{max}}{1+\log(1+\tau)}$.
+To maintain the diversity of the solution space, we adopt an adaptive mutation rate $\varphi(\tau)$ that evolves with the iteration index $\tau$.
+Unlike conventional fixed rates, our specific functional form, a logarithmic decay model defined as $\varphi(\tau)=\frac{\varphi_{\max}}{1+\log(1+\tau)}$, is empirically determined through extensive ablation studies\footnote{We evaluated various decay trajectories (including linear, exponential, and logarithmic) and different initial values of $\varphi_{\max}$ to balance exploration and convergence.
+The detailed comparative analysis and experimental justifications for this selection are provided in \textbf{Appendix B}.}.
 During the initial phase, a higher mutation rate promotes broad global exploration, reducing the risk of convergence to local optima.
 As the number of iterations increases, $\varphi(\tau)$ decreases, aiding the algorithm in fine-tuning its convergence process.
 To introduce additional randomness and broaden the global search, we compare a random factor against $\varphi(\tau)$ to determine if a mutation occurs.
 For example, for offspring $c_1$, the mutation decision is governed by the following rule:

-where $e_2$ is a random value in the range [0,1].
-Although the GA stage can generate novel task scheduling schemes, these new allocations may cause the total time required to complete all assigned tasks to exceed the vehicle's available time under ES $m$'s coverage, as constrained by (16), which we will take into account in our overarching method described next.
+where $e_2$ is a random value in the range [0, 1].
+Although the GA stage can generate novel task scheduling schemes, these new allocations may cause the total time, energy and task balance required to complete all assigned tasks to exceed the vehicle's available time under ES $m$'s coverage, as constrained by \eqref{16}, \eqref{17} and \eqref{117}, which we will take into account in our overarching method described next.

 \textit{S1.3 Detail of our proposed hybrid heuristic approach:} Our proposed method combines the above PSO and GA processes.
-Below, we provide the description of our method, where its steps are summarized in Alg.
-2:
+Additional, we provide the description of our method in \textbf{Appendix C}, where its steps are summarized in Alg.
+2.